 Singapore food culture is about bringing all the flavours from different cultures and creating unique and delicious dishes.
 And the best part, many of these Singapore national foods are affordable and can be found anywhere in the city.

 Disclosure: This post may contain affiliate links.
 If you buy something through them, I will receive a small commission at no additional cost to you.
 Thank you for supporting this website.
 For more information, please read the disclosure for more info.

-Here are some tips for when you try all the good food in Singapore (especially in hawker centres):
+Here are some tips for when you are ready to dive into the food culture in Singapore:

-- You can find many Michelin level food in hawker centres and it can cost as little as $5SGD
+- You can find many Michelin street food in hawker centres and it can cost as little as $5SGD

 - When you see a long queue for a particular food stall, it usually means it is very food.
 And if locals like it, then it must be good!

 - Be aware of the hours of operations.
 Many have different hours and they close when they are sold out of food.

-- The food portion is quite small (compared to food portions in western cultures).
+- The food portion in Singapore is quite small (compared to food portions in western cultures).
 But typically, one portion is enough for each person.

 - There is no additional cost like tax and tips.
 Singaporeans eateries do not accept tips.
 But if you are in a high-end restaurant, services might be included in the bill.

 - Bring kleenex or tissue when you eat at hawker centres.

 Hawker Centres are synonymous with the Singapore food culture.
 You can get delicious local food for very little money.
 Most dishes range from SGD$2 to $5.
 Like a food court in the western world, food vendors are grouped in a marketplace type of environment, and many tables and chairs are placed in between.
-Most hawker centres look very basic, but the best food in Singapore comes out of hawker centres!
+Most hawker centres look very basic, but the best Singapore traditional food comes out of hawker centres!

 The majority of my recommendations on where to eat in Singapore are in hawker centres.
 And I also included a few recommended restaurants around Singapore which you should consider trying as well.